WiIIson/EMGFlow-Python-Package/papers/JOSS/paper.md

 EMGFlow.NotchFilterSignals(path_names['Notch'], path_names['Notch'], sampling_rate, notch_vals_extra, cols, expression=reg_pat)
 ```

+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;An overview of the processing pipeline is illustrated in fig. 2.

 ## Visualization of Preprocessing Stages

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The application of a bandpass filter is often the second stage in preprocessing sEMG signals, as it isolates the frequency spectrum of human muscle activity.
 Signals are commonly filtered to the 10-500 Hz range [@livingstone_deficits_2016; @mcmanus_analysis_2020; @sato_emotional_2021; @tamietto_unseen_2009], though precise filter corner frequencies vary by research domain and approach [@abadi_decaf_2015].
 After filtering, data can be further smoothed to remove high-frequency noise and outliers in preparation for the extraction of temporal features.
 The default smoother is RMS, equal to the square root of the total power in the sEMG signal and commonly used to estimate signal amplitude [@mcmanus_analysis_2020].
 Additional filter options are provided, including boxcar, Gaussian, and LOESS.